agateau/blog/drafts/be-careful-what-you-wish-for/index.md

 > Be careful what you wish for because you just might get it.

+Or rather:

+> Be careful what you wish for because it might not be what you actually want.

 Sometimes history repeats itself.
 When I joined Canonical in 2009, I was excited about finally being able to "make a difference" by getting paid to contribute to free software I care about.
 It turns out that was not really the plan.
 I worked on many projects there, created components like libindicate-qt, dbusmenu-qt, appmenu-qt or sni-qt, but what I was working on was definitely not my call.
 And that actually made sense as I was hired by a company no work on *their* projects, not mine.
 I realized that a year later and decided to reduce my work time to [4 days a week](/2010/inflexion), leaving me with one day during which I would have the freedom to work on what mattered to me.

 Fast forward to 2012: I join Blue Systems.
 This time it can't go wrong, I am going to work there as a KDE developer, I am finally going to be able to work on what really matters to me...